University Health Launches $1.5B Hospital Expansion Across San Antonio

 Expert Insight from Tami Price

 Price brings nearly two decades of experience and approximately 1,000 closed transactions to her work with buyers and sellers throughout San Antonio, Schertz, Cibolo, Helotes, Converse, and Boerne.
-Her Accredited Buyer's Representative (ABR®) designation reflects specialized training in helping buyers navigate purchase decisions, including evaluating neighborhoods based on amenities and lifestyle factors.
+Her understanding of how institutional investment connects to residential market dynamics helps clients on both sides of transactions evaluate corridor opportunities.

 Three Key Takeaways